 In Horizon Protocol, your Debt Balance fluctuates as a percentage of the Global Debt Pool.
 To properly hedge the Global Debt Pool, it is recommended to hold zAssets that mirror its composition.

-To offset this risk, the best way is to mimic the zAssets in the Global Debt Portfolio so that the price movement between the Global Debt Pool and your zAssets remain largely the same.
+To counteract this risk, the recommended approach is to mirror the composition of zAssets in the Global Debt Portfolio.
+This helps ensure that the price fluctuations between the Global Debt Pool and your zAssets remain relatively consistent.